Trust-Anchor-Group/IdApp/Content/GettingStarted.md

     this.sdk = TagIdSdk.Create(this, new Registration().ToArray());
 ```

-Once this is done you can register the TAG Neuron SDK services with AutoFac like this (See details on [Registration Keys](#registration-keys) below)
+Once this is done you can register the TAG Neuron SDK services with an IoC container like this (See details on [Registration Keys](#registration-keys-for-developers) below)

 ```
 public App()